flutter/website/src/development/platform-integration/platform-channels.md

 thread.

 {{site.alert.note}}
   The Task Queue API is available for Android on the `stable` channel.
-For iOS, it is currently available on the `master` channel.
+For iOS, it is available on the `master` channel after [177cfc4][].
 {{site.alert.end}}

 {{site.alert.note}}
   On Android, the platform's main thread is sometimes called the "main thread", but it is technically defined as [the UI thread][].
 Annotate methods that need to be run on the UI thread with `@UiThread`.
 On iOS, this thread is officially referred to as [the main thread][].
 {{site.alert.end}}
-the "main thread", but it is technically defined as [the UI thread][].
-Annotate methods that need to be run on the UI thread with `@UiThread`.
-On iOS, this thread is officially referred to as [the main thread][].

 ### Executing channel handlers on background threads